Do you watch TV with someone who likes the volume turned all the way up? Are you wondering if there is a device to hear the TV better?

 TV’s with built-in Bluetooth let you hear the TV audio through wireless headphones or a wireless speaker that you can keep close to you.
 Keeping the speaker close to you lets you hear the TV at a moderate volume and not disturb others.

 What If Your TV Doesn’t Have Bluetooth?

 Even if your TV does not have Bluetooth, it’s still possible to set up a Bluetooth connection using a Bluetooth Transmitter.
 Our neighbors, an older couple, do not have Bluetooth in their TV and they asked us to help them hear their TV better.

 What If Two People Want to Hear the TV at Different Volumes?

 It turns out that two people can listen to the same TV at different volumes.
 We set up the Bluetooth transmitter to send our neighbors’ TV audio to wireless headphones for him and a wireless speaker for her.
-He likes the volume loud and uninterrupted, and she likes the volume easily lowered so she can take phone calls.
+He likes the volume loud and uninterrupted, and she likes the volume easily lowered and her ears free so she can take phone calls.

 Now they can each adjust their own individual volume while watching TV together.

 1) Choosing Devices to Hear the TV Better